dmckinnon/dmckinnon.github.io/_drafts/2022-03-01-Samus-Arm-Cannon.markdown

 photo

 My colours might be a bit off, and I have small details off, like the greeblies.
 Mine also cannot open the front hatches for missiles, but that at least was deliberate.
-It looks about the right length, proportionally.
+It looks about the right length, proportionally.The original model I worked from had a more ... dull?
+Used?
+Aged? green, which I think works well too:

 ### Models
 There's really only one model available online that I used for this, and I've already linked it multiple times but here it is again, explicitly: